Key Takeaways:

-Buying a company from a retiring owner can be a solid business decision.
-These businesses often come with a stable customer base, established operational processes, and the potential for mentorship during the transition period.
-Given the aging population, it's clear that the demand for these opportunities will increase, making now an ideal time to consider this option.
-In this article you’ll learn how to find businesses with owners planning to exit.
+In the next decade, millions of businesses will need new ownership.
+Buying a company from a retiring owner can be a strategic decision.
+These businesses often come with an established customer base, proven operational processes, and opportunities for mentorship during the transition.
+With demographics shifting, demand for these opportunities is set to rise, making now an ideal time to pursue acquisitions from retiring owners.

 The Rise of Retiring Owner Exits